 Global mapping of the lunar element abundances and mineralogical composition will make it possible to estimate the entire lunar chemical composition, which gives constraints to the origin of the Moon.
-The element abundances are measured by the x-ray and gamma-ray spectrometers.
-The x-ray spectrometer up to 10 keV with a large aperture CCD totally 100 cm2 will be capable of measuring the major elements such as Mg, Al and Si.
-The gamma-ray spectrometer up to 10 MeV using a high-purity germanium crystal of 250 cm3 will measure the natural radioactive elements, such as U, Th, and K, and major chemical constituents of some 10 kinds.
-A Stirling refrigerator is used to achieve the operational temperature about 80° K for the crystal.
-The high-energy resolution(2~3keV) enables us to identify the hydrogen of the water ice which is expected to exist in the polar region.
-Since the solar activity is relatively high in early 2000's, a high S/N ratio is expected in the measurement of the x-ray and gammaray from the lunar surface in that time frame.
-The ground trace for the x-ray and gamma-ray observation along the orbit is illustrated in Fig.4.
+The element abundances are measured by the x-ray and γ -ray spectrometers.
+The x-ray spectrometer up to 10 keV with a large aperture CCD totally $100~\rm cm^2$ will be capable of measuring the major elements such as Mg, Al and Si.
+The γ -ray spectrometer up to 10 MeV using a high-purity germanium crystal of $250~\rm cm^3$ will measure the natural radioactive elements, such as U, Th, and K, and major chemical constituents of some $10~\rm kinds$.
+A Stirling refrigerator will be used to achieve the operational temperature about 80° K for the crystal.
+Since the solar activity is relatively high in early 2000's, a high S/N ratio is expected in the measurement of the x-ray and γ -ray from the lunar surface in that time frame.
+The ground trace for the x-ray and γ -ray observation along the orbit is illustrated in Fig.5.
 One-year observation provides complete global mapping except for the polar region for the x-ray observation.
-Alpha particle spectrometer with a wide detection area typically 500 cm2 with anti-coincidence will be used to detect alpha particles from the radon gas and polonium.
+Alpha particle spectrometer with a wide detection area typically $500~\rm cm^2$ with anti-coincidence will be used to detect alpha particles from the radon gas and polonium.
 The observation of the gas ejection will contribute to understanding the lunar tectonic activity.